-On August 1, 2009 the Institute opened the doors of the new facility at 4086 Youngfield Street, Wheat Ridge, Colorado 80033.
+On August 1, 2009 the Institute opened the doors of the new facility at 3920 Youngfield Street, Wheat Ridge, Colorado 80033.
 "All of the MIR Graduates have given a thumbs-up upon entering the door.
 Nothing but smiles as our down-sizing turned into an up-grading.
-We cut our rent in half, but increased our size by 600 sq. feet," said MIR Director of Studies Zachary Brinkerhoff.
+Check out the beautiful flowers, trees and shrubs," said MIR Director of Studies Zachary Brinkerhoff.

 RAA Board Member 'Nachi' Sanchez came to MIR

 CO; in order to receive a much needed Instrument

 Look at that boy: now full of life and energy!!!

 to join the Reflexology Association of America in order to support